 Streaming Music Series: 1

 At BDEM, we’re (mostly) all tech babies.
-Computers have been in our lives for most, if not all, of our lives and has greatly influenced how we listen to music.
+Computers have been in our lives for most, if not all, of our lives and have greatly influenced how we listen to music.
 I’m just about the age whereby I still had a tape Walkman and recorded the radio to build mixtapes in my childhood, but that experience quickly whizzed through to annoying skipping unreliable portable CD players and then the cheap Ebay MP3 players and the misunderstood P2P platforms that powered them.

 P2P was a game-changer for the music industry.
 This was the point that music not only became free, but became ON DEMAND.
 Music became a communist’s dream and naturally that’s a capitalist profit-driven businesses nightmare.